 B.A., Carleton College (1979); Ph.D., Brandeis (1987)

-Lynn Stephen is Philip H. Knight Chair, Distinguished Professor of Arts and Sciences, Professor of Anthropology, and a participating faculty member in Ethnic Studies, Latin American Studies, and Women’s and Gender Studies.
+Lynn Stephen is Philip H. Knight Chair, Distinguished Professor of Arts and Sciences, Professor of Anthropology, and a participating graduate faculty member in Indigenous Race, and Ethnic Studies (IRES), Latin American Studies, and Women’s, Gender, and Sexuality Studies (WGSS).
 She founded the Center for Latino/a and Latin American Studies (CLLAS, http://cllas.uoregon.edu/) and served as director for 9 years (2007-2016), served as chair of the Department of Anthropology from 2001-2004, and was a co-coordinator for the Americas in a Globalized World “Big Idea,” Strategic Initiative at the University of Oregon from 2009-2011.
-She was president elect and president of the Latin American Studies Assosciation (LASA) from June 1, 2018 - June 1, 2019.
-She currently serves as past president from June 2019-June 2020.
+She was president elect and president of the Latin American Studies Association (LASA) from June 1, 2018 - June 1, 2019.
+She served as past president from June 2019-June 2020.

 The Latin American Studies Association (LASA) is the largest professional Association in the world for individuals and institutions engaged in the study of Latin America.
 With over 12,000 members in up to 90 countries, nearly 60 percent of whom reside outside the United States, LASA is the one association that brings together experts on Latin America from all disciplines and diverse occupational endeavors, across the globe. http://lasa.international.pitt.edu/eng/index.asp